 Thanks to this man, Singapore ranked 11 in the UN Human Development Index, beating many European countries, and is ranked first in Asia in education, health and quality of life; certainly first in personal public safety and quality housing.

 More important, Singapore is considered the least corrupt country in the world, according to Transparency International, beating the US and many European countries.
 The late Mr. Yew is known to have said, “ending corruption starts at the top” and this is what many countries in the Middle East, Africa, and Latin America, and Europe fail to understand.
 Singapore is a model society, where multi-racialism flourishes, and where “meritocracy” takes its true meaning.

 One has to wonder, if Fidel Castro had been more like Singapore’s Yew, what could he have done for Cuba and its people.
 But then there are dictators and there are dictators.

 Keeping in mind until the very recent past, Europe has it own dictatorships, such as General Tito, whose death participated the break up of the Yugoslav Republic and precipitated one of the ugliest civil wars in Modern European history.
 And we remember the infamous Oliveira Salazar, who ruled Portugal with an iron fist, jailing and murdering tens of thousands of people.
 And we remember General Franco of Spain, who handed over the reins to the young Juan Carlos; while the Spanish Civil War between Royalists and Republicans cost one million lives.

-Posted by Sami Jamil Jadallah on December 8, 2016, With 1047 Reads Filed under Americas, World.
+Posted by Sami Jamil Jadallah on December 8, 2016, With 1053 Reads Filed under Americas, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.